aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 See [API Reference](https://apireference.aspose.cloud/html/) for full API specification.

-## What's new in the last version (19.5.0)
+## What's new in the last versions (19.5.0 and later)

 1) This SDK version uses Aspose.HTML Cloud REST API version 3.0 (implemented as a Docker container application).
 So the SDK has been updated according to API v3.0 and to use JWT authorization inside.
 2) All HTML REST API wrapper methods have been joined in the single [**HtmlApi**](docs/HtmlApi.md) class; it becomes a common facade for all HTML API groups.
-All HTML SDK methods are available using HtmlApi class instance or any of interfaces that it exposes (*IDocumentApi, IConversionApi, ITranslateApi, IOcrApi, ITemplateMergeApi, ISummarizationApi*)
+All HTML SDK methods are available using HtmlApi class instance or any of interfaces that it exposes (*IDocumentApi, IConversionApi, IImportApi, ITranslateApi, IOcrApi, ITemplateMergeApi, ISummarizationApi*)
 3) A special group of SDK methods that provide a cloud storage access has been added.
 The storage access functionality is available using [**StorageApi**](docs/StorageApi.md) class instance or interfaces that it exposes (*IStorageApi, IStorageFileApi, IStorageFolderApi*).
 Thus, dependence on Aspose.Storage-Cloud SDK package has been removed.

 ## How to use the SDK?